SpawW/zabbix-extras/README.md

 - Hierarchical Tree Service - SERPRO / Rodrigo Dias
 - ZGeo - Plugin Zabbix integration with Google Maps - Aristotenes Araújo.

 ##
+### News in 2.0.1
+- Realtime item key verification (send arbitrary requests to a zabbix agent for check if the key is supported)
+- Add plugin snmp-builder to "extras" package (with HSTree and Geolocation)
+- Installer now support off-line instalation (for enviroments without access to internet)
+-
+##
 ### Installation instructions